yasmineantille/exercise-5/README.md

 HINTS:
 - For implementing Tasks 4-6, observe how the similar plan [`unstack(Block1, Block2)`](https://github.com/HSG-WAS-SS22/exercise-5/blob/9caea9056ebdc451a4f23bea0153cf8b360932d4/src/agt/mover.asl#L159) is implemented for enabling the agent to ustack a Block1 from a Block2 by using `leubot1`.
 - For implementing Tasks 3-6, avoid updating by yourselves any agent's beliefs that should be inferred through the agent's rules.
 Such beliefs should be automatically updated through the rules whenever `detector1` notifies the agent about a change in the state of the world.
 For example, avoid making a belief addition `+on(Block1,Block2)` on the plan body of `stack(Block1,Block2)`.
 Instead, concentrate on implementing a body that triggers the execution of existing plans (e.g. `!unstack(Block1, Block2)` etc. in Step 3, and `!move(X,Y,Z)`, `!release` etc. in Steps 3-6), and that updates the agent's beliefs about `leubot1` (e.g. `gripperEmpty` etc.).
-- Run the Gradle task `task3` to observe the behavior of your implementation.
+- Run the Gradle task `task3` based on the [instructions](#how-to-run-the-project) to observe the behavior of your implementation.

 ### Register as a user to leubot1